mlibrary/about-aperio/src/content/about.md

 Aperio is run by members of the University of Virginia Library and led by the Management Team.
 The Managing Editor is responsible for the day-to-day operations of the press.
 The Management Team focuses on Aperio’s strategy, operations, and finances, and Fulcrum provides most of our technology and production services.

-* Dave Ghamandi, Managing Editor, Aperio and Open Publishing Librarian
+* Dave Ghamandi, Open Publishing Librarian
 * Kiowa Hammons, Director of Copyright and Scholarly Communication Services
+* Winston Barham, Open Access Librarian

 <h3>Aperio Advisory Board</h3>